 The Best Mixture of Renaissance and Mannerist Elements

-The 26 full-page, monumental facing miniatures display a unique and extraordinary mixture of Renaissance and Mannerist elements, with beautiful gold inserts and bright colors combining together.
+The twenty-six full-page, monumental facing miniatures display a unique and extraordinary mixture of Renaissance and Mannerist elements, with beautiful gold inserts and bright colors combining together.
 The illuminations are coupled according to the same typology – each episode from the Old Testament faces one taken from the New Testament.
-Another incredible feature of the Farnese Hours is its borders, which enclose the 37 illustrated text pages by means of landscapes, naturalistic still lives, imposing portraits, and incredible grotesques.
+Another incredible feature of the Farnese Hours is its borders, which enclose the thirty-seven illustrated text pages by means of landscapes, naturalistic still lives, imposing portraits, and incredible grotesques.

 Binding description